Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 Think of stirring a cup of liquid.
 If you stir fast enough you can make a tornado-effect that will last a few seconds after you stop stirring.
 The same is happening in your inner ear.

-Mismatch with vision and proprioception: While your vestibular system is reporting continued movement, your eyes see that the world has stopped spinning, and your proprioceptive system senses that your body is no longer turning.
+• Mismatch with vision and proprioception: While your vestibular system is reporting continued movement, your eyes see that the world has stopped spinning, and your proprioceptive sense tells you that your body is no longer turning.
 This conflicting information leaves your brain confused, resulting in the classic dizzy or lightheaded sensation.
 It takes a few seconds for the fluid in your ears to settle and for your brain to recalibrate, but in the meantime, you may feel unsteady or disoriented possibly needing to hold on for support.

 2. Motion Sickness